 - Leaders managing diverse and remote teams

-- Individuals seeking mental clarity and personal improvement
+- Individuals seeking personal clarity and growth

 | Outdated Thinking Pattern | Updated Thinking Approach |